risk-first/website/Coding-Bets.md

  - Loss of credibility.
  - Funding dries up.

 **Reduce the stakes by:**
 - Failing fast.
 Implement the riskiest functionality first.
 - Doing things that don't scale.
 You can prove the market by doing a lot of processes manually.
 - Relying on Dependencies:  for everything that isn't completely unique.

-## Conclusion
+## Thoughts

-We're used to the idea of entrepreneurs taking risks on new business ideas.
-B
+We're used to the idea of entrepreneurs taking risks on new business ideas (like in the MVP example, above).
+But it's not really so different when you are building in a team, or on a personal project.

-This was just a few examples, but this idea is _generally_ applicable.
+If you start by taking the view that every piece of work you do is a bet then it really helps to put into perspective what is at stake and what is to gain.

 Look at the next piece of code you're about to write:

  - What are the likely stakes?
  - What is the [Payoff](Glossary.md#payoff)?
  - Is the bet worth it?
 Sometimes, the stakes and the payoff are _a given_, but the bet still isn't worth the time.

-How can you maximize the stakes while minimizing pay-off?
+ - How can you maximise the stakes while minimising pay-off?
 How long will it take for the pay-off to be worthwhile?

-Are you making a long bet, or lots of small short bets?
-(Split work up, then do the riskiest part first) De-Risking
+ - Are you making a long bet, or lots of small short bets?
+You can reduce the overall stakes by splitting work up and doing the riskiest part first.

+## Raising The Stakes

+A lot of businesses thrive by minimising the bet.
+For example, the houses being constructed near me aren't all _exactly_ the same, but there are about eight or so variations.
+By doing the same thing over and over, they really minimise the risk of doing it wrong.

+But software isn't like this.
+Largely, we aren't building the exact same thing over and over.
+If we were, there would be a library for it, and we would be out of a job.
+Programmers are there for the novelty, and the novelty is the source of uncertainty and therefore risk.

+What if you _are_ building the same cookie-cutter things over-and-over?
+Perhaps it's time to change the bet?
+By using new tools or techniques you would increase the risk, but also the reward would be to learn something new.

+[The Purpose Of The Development Team](Purpose-Development-Team) article takes this idea further: that everything we do in development is about managing a balance of risks.